Introduction#

 import matplotlib as mpl

-Load data and creat a dataframe from csv file#
+Load data and create a data frame from csv file#

-More explaination can be found here : https://chrisalbon.com/python/data_wrangling/pandas_dataframe_importing_csv/
+More explanation can be found here : https://chrisalbon.com/python/data_wrangling/pandas_dataframe_importing_csv/

 df = pd.read_csv("./_DATA/Note_csv.csv", delimiter=";")